SDLG: Sustainable Development through improved Local Governance

 In addition to the thematic objective, each country programme also has its specific objective, which is as follows:

-SDLG Algeria Programme (SRoL)
+SDLG Algeria Programme (Security & Rule of Law)

 This programme supports Algeria in its decentralisation reforms.
 It focuses on stronger local governance, sustainable territorial development and more citizen participation.
 This will be achieved by promoting local governance and sustainable development within the Ministry of Interior (MICLAT) and by empowering local governments to take on new roles as key development actors.

-SDLG Benin Programme (Water)
+SDLG Benin Programme (Water Management)

 In the Basse Vallée de l’Ouémé, 5 municipalities face growing risks from flooding and climate change.
-This programme helps local governments strengthen water management and improve community resilience.
+This programme helps local governments strengthen water management and enhance community resilience.
 It supports local authorities, water management bodies and communities to better understand their roles, mobilise funding and manage water infrastructure.
 This includes early warning systems for floods, combining local monitoring, mobile alerts and community response structures.

-SDLG Burundi Programme (SRoL)
+SDLG Burundi Programme (Security & Rule of Law)

 The programme supports the Ministry of Finance in implementing a new property tax system.
 By bringing together stakeholders from national, regional and local levels, the programme develops regulations, tools and shared approaches.
 This supports consistent and effective implementation.

-SDLG Iraq Programme (Migration)
+SDLG Iraq Programme (Migration & Displacement)

 In Kurdistan and Nineveh, the focus is on improving services for host communities and displaced people.
 Support covers (solid/medical) waste and composting, water, Local Economic Development (LED), local administration and citizen engagement.
-Concrete results include improved water supply systems in villages, providing thousands of people with access to clean water and investments in waste treatment such as composting facilities that generate local income.
+Concrete results include better water supply systems in villages, providing thousands of people with access to clean water and investments in waste treatment such as composting facilities that generate local income.

-SDLG Kenya Programme (Migration)
+SDLG Kenya Programme (Migration & Displacement)

 Kenya is moving towards a new and innovative integrated settlement approach, whereby refugees and host communities can more closely coexist and share common services.
-The programme strengthens the role of local governments, improves cooperation with national authorities and clarifies responsibilities.
+The programme strengthens the role of local governments, promotes cooperation with national authorities and clarifies responsibilities.
 At the same time, counties are supported to improve service delivery and local economic development, using tools that promote participation and accountability.

-SDLG Lebanon Programme (Migration)
+SDLG Lebanon Programme (Migration & Displacement)

-SDLG Mali Programme (SRoL)
+SDLG Mali Programme (Security & Rule of Law)

 The programme supports local authorities to prevent and manage conflict in a non-violent and inclusive way.
 For example, municipalities work together in intercommunal alliances to address conflicts over land and water, using participatory planning with citizens to rebuild trust and reduce tensions.

 Building on earlier work in land administration, this programme strengthens local revenue systems.
 In practice, municipalities such as Beira and Chimoio collaborate on digital tax systems and urban mapping.
 This improves revenue collection and helps municipalities invest in better services.
+In Beira, the programme strengthens drainage systems with sustainable solutions to reduce flood risks.
+It supports the Beira Autonomous Sanitation Unit through capacity building, better planning and donor coordination, while working with local communities in 4 pilot neighbourhoods.

-SDLG Palestine Programme (SRoL & OSR)
+SDLG Palestine Programme (Security & Rule of Law)

-SDLG Somalia Programme (SRoL)
+SDLG Somalia Programme (Security & Rule of Law)

-SDLG South Sudan Programme (SRoL & Water)
+SDLG South Sudan Programme (Security & Rule of Law and Water Management)

-SDLG Syria Programme (Migration)
+SDLG Syria Programme (Migration & Displacement)

 Read more about our pilot programme